Treatments, options and pricing

 This basic health check blood test checks the blood count, kidneys, liver, and cholesterol levels.
 It is suitable for monitoring levels for some ongoing medications and treatments.

-Urea and Electrolytes: Sodium, Potassium, Chloride, Bicarbonate, Urea, Creatinine, eGFR.
+Urea and Electrolytes: Sodium, Potassium, Chloride, Bicarbonate, Urea, Creatinine, Estimated Glomerular Filtration Rate (eGFR).

-Triglycerides: Cholesterol, HDL Cholesterol, LDL Cholesterol, Non-HDL Cholesterol.
+Triglycerides: Cholesterol, HDL (high-density lipoprotein) Cholesterol, LDL (Low-Density Lipoprotein) Cholesterol, Non-HDL Cholesterol.

 Standard Health Check Blood Test